radiusxyz/bolt/testnets/holesky/MIGRATION_v0.4.0.md

 configs. **All of the changes outlined below are in `bolt-sidecar.env` (`mev-boost.env` remains unchanged)**.

 ##### Firewall delegation
-- `BOLT_SIDECAR_FIREWALL_RPCS` is set by default, which means that the sidecar will run in firewall delegation mode.
+- `BOLT_SIDECAR_FIREWALL_RPCS` configures the sidecar to run in firewall delegation mode with the provided endpoint.
+This option is set by default in the presets.
 - `BOLT_SIDECAR_PORT` controls whether to expose an HTTP endpoint instead of using firewall delegation.
 These 2 options are mutually exclusive.

 > [!IMPORTANT]